thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 		super().__init__(length, height)
 ```

-### Composition SHOULD be used to share a functionality implementation that needs its own state
+### Composition SHOULD Be Used to Share a Functionality Implementation That Needs Its Own State

 Composition is used to implement a _has-a_ relationship.